Joseph-Vanliew/QuickWeather/README.md

 This app uses the OpenWeather(OW) [One Call 3.0 API](https://openweathermap.org/api/one-call-3).
 Like the API we only provide one endpoint to it.
 All the data is coalesced into one CompleteWeatherResponse object which is exposed to our frontend with all relevant data one might need in a simple weather application.

 This app also uses OW's [Geocoding API 1.0](https://openweathermap.org/api/geocoding-api) to grab the longitude and latitude of a given city by the user.
 Longitude and Latitude are required for the One Call API to function properly.

+The application uses Springboot to run the server side and npm to run the client side using the react framework.

 Current implementation: